Looking to capture your strategic vision in one succinct statement?

-What is strategic vision?
+What is a strategic vision statement?
 It is often used synonymously with the term mission statement, but each has their unique distinctions:

 The strategic vision of a company should be ambitious, but also realistic.
 Given the resources your company has available, can you actually achieve your desired goals?
 For example, if you want to become number one in your industry, but the current market leader has ten times your annual revenue, that’s a significant hurdle to overcome.
 The amount of effort and resources required to surpass them likely isn’t feasible in just a few years, so you might adjust your goals to focus on improving market share or beating competitors with revenues reasonably above your own.